hw-tinkerers/zmk/README.md

 This should print a message like "West version: v0.14.0".
 If it prints an error instead, make sure ~/.local/bin is on your PATH environment variable.

-You can add it with these commands (For linux users):
+You can add it with these commands (For Linux users):

 ```
 echo 'export PATH=~/.local/bin:"$PATH"' >> ~/.bashrc